HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

             ...
         }

-    Sometimes including an *example* value is not necessary.
-Instances of this include:
+    Sometimes including an *example* value is not necessary, including:

-    - Fields that import core or module schemas (e.g. `donor_organism.medical_history`) because the core and module schema fields will have their own examples
+    - When a field imports a core or module schema (e.g. `donor_organism.medical_history`) because the core and module schema fields will have their own examples
-    - Fields for which including an example could bias data contributors (e.g. `donor_organism.biomaterial_id`)
+    - When including an example for the field could bias data contributors (e.g. `donor_organism.biomaterial_id`)

 1. **user-friendly:** A user-facing, readable term/phrase of what the metadata field is.
 The *user-friendly* value will appear in the metadata spreadsheet, be displayed in the Data Browser, and be displayed in the Metadata Dictionary on the Data Portal.